kl23711579/text_analytics/ReadMe.md

 The baseline of this project is BM25 algorithm, the `baseline_feedback` is the result of baseline.

 In this project, two algorithms are employed:

 1. tfidf, the result is store in `tfidf_feedback`

-    2. bm25 with binary approach, the result is store in `bm25_feedback`
+2. boolean retrieve method and refine with bm25 algorithm, the result is stored in `bm25_feedback`

-The statistical result si shown on terminal.
+The statistical analysis is shown on terminal.

 # Team member